athomasoriginal/reveng-edge/README.md

 ## Introduction

 For newcomers to Clojure, one of the big questions is "How do I build a web app?".
 In Clojure, there are no frameworks like Django, Rails or Express.
 There are libraries which you piece together.
 Okay, so which libraries should I use and when?
 What are the best practices?
 How should I organize my code?
-To put it another way: What does a Clojure web app look like?

 In answer to this, [Juxt](https://juxt.pro/index.html) created [Edge](https://github.com/juxt/edge).
 Edge is an example web app meant to show new Clojure developers what a modern, production ready Clojure app looks like.
 It illustrates:

+- Web Server
+- Web Server + Reloaded Workflow
+- Web Server + REST API
-- Web API
+- Web Server + Graphql API
-- SSR
+- Web App - SSR
-- SPA
+- Web App - SPA
-- Graphql
 - Event Systems
 - Modern Clojure Development Workflow